mchorse/reads/content/mclib-changelog.md

     * Added support for horizontal scroll in scroll element
     * Added context menu API
     * Added keybind support for individual GUI elements
         * Added `F9` keybind to any GUI screen to view all available keybinds
     * Added color picker element
     * Changed track pad element:
         * Added increment buttons to incremeent by one
-        * Changed dragging from vertical distance to horizontal
+        * Changed dragging from vertical distance to horizontal distance
         * Changed from `float` to `double` for better precision
         * Removed label option
     * Changed modal elements to remove themselves from parent instead of unsetting the delegate